Table of Contents

 As per Article 4 of the Regulations for Domestic Workers, every helper has the right to have an employment contract with the following provisions;

-- The type of work and duties which have to be performed by the domestic worker
+- The type of work and duties.

 - Duration of the probation period.

 - Obligations and rights of both the concerned parties.

 - The contract duration and extension clauses.